The Listed Investment Company (LIC) sector raised $3.5 billion from IPOs in 2017.

 I anticipate strong investor demand for high calibre managers with solid investment performance coupled by effective communication skills

-Here are three LIC IPO trends to emerge this year.
+Here are three LIC IPO trends to emerge in 2017.

 - Bonus options are over